Wyandot people: Origin, and organization: before 1650

 The largest Wendat settlement and capital of the confederacy, at least during the time of Jean de Brébeuf and the Jesuits was located at Ossossane.
 When Gabriel Sagard was among them however, Quienonascaran was the principal village of the Attignawantan, when Samuel de Champlain and Father Joseph Le Caron were among the Hurons in 1615, a village called Carhagouha may have been the capital.
 Modern-day Elmvale, Ontario developed near that site.
 The Wendat called their traditional territory Wendake.

-Closely related to the people of the Huron Confederacy were the Tionontate, an Iroquoian-speaking group whom the French called the Petun (Tobacco), for their cultivation of that crop.
+Closely related to the people of the Huron Confederacay were the Tionontate, an Iroquoian-speaking group whom the French called the Petun (Tobacco), for their cultivation of that crop.
 They lived further south and were divided into two moitiés or groups: the Deer and the Wolves.
-Considering that they formed the nucleus of the tribe later known as the Wyandot, they too may have called themselves Wendat.
+Considering that they formed the nucleus of the nation later known as the Wyandot, they too may have called themselves Wendat.

-There was ongoing hostilities between the Iroquoian Wyandot and the Haudenosaunee, another Iroquoian confederacy, but the Wyandot had good relations with the Algonquian.
+There were ongoing hostilities between the Iroquoian Wendat and the Haudenosaunee, another Iroquoian confederacy, but the Wendat had good relations with the Algonquin.

-Tuberculosis (TB) was endemic among the Huron, aggravated by their close and smoky living conditions in the longhouses.
+Tuberculosis became endemic among the Huron, aggravated by their close and smoky living conditions in the longhouses.
 Despite this, the Huron on the whole were healthy.
 The Jesuits wrote that the Huron effectively employed natural remedies and were "more healthy than we".